Read this post to learn how to stop feeling undeserving of good things, the things that you truly want with all your heart.

 When you work smart, you get the job done to the best of your abilities while also giving yourself time to grow, learn, and reflect.

+Become the most epic version of yourself.
 Do your best every single time.
 Do your best every time you:

 - Work out;